Skip to main content

 Diamond/Pearl/battle/skill/sub_seq.narcsub_seq_58.bin0x38030x3C03

 The move effect assigned to binding moves such as Bind, Fire Spin, and Whirlpool, lasts 3-6 turns in Gen IV, but effectively traps and deals damage for 2-5 turns.
-The battle logic (specifically, the subscript called by the move effect for binding moves) calculates the total number of turns through the following process:
+The battle logic (more specifically, a battle subscript) calculates the total number of turns through the following process:

 1. Generate a random number from zero to an explicitly defined value, in this case 3 (the 'Maximum Addend' or range)